 The prosecutors stated that Kao and Sung, along with assistants surnamed Huang (黃) and Chiu (丘), engaged in "mistreatment or other actions harmful to the children’s development."

-Charges include violations of Article 286 of the Criminal Code, Article 112 of the Protection of Children and Youths Welfare and Rights Act (兒童及少年福利與權益保障法) and Article 304 of the Criminal Code, the office said.
+Charges include contraventions of Article 286 of the Criminal Code, Article 112 of the Protection of Children and Youths Welfare and Rights Act (兒童及少年福利與權益保障法) and Article 304 of the Criminal Code, the office said.

 Prosecutors added that Sung also faces a charge of document forgery.

-The county government said Sung was fined NT $240,000 for bullying, dismissed, and banned from working in childcare services for three years.
+The county government said Sung was fined NT$240,000 for bullying, dismissed and banned from working in childcare services for three years.

 It added that Sung was fined an additional NT$50,000 for failing to report another teacher’s abuse, bringing the total penalty to NT$290,000.